malinda6997/Google-Gemini-Clone-Project/README.md

 A comprehensive React-based Gemini AI clone with complete CI/CD pipeline, containerization, and monitoring setup.
 This project demonstrates modern web development practices with automated deployment to AWS EC2 using Jenkins, Docker, and Grafana monitoring.

+> [!IMPORTANT] > **🚨 AWS Free Tier Notice**: This project is deployed on AWS Free Tier resources.
+The EC2 instance may be temporarily unavailable due to cost management and free tier limitations.
+This is a demonstration project showcasing DevOps architecture and deployment practices.
+For production deployment, dedicated hosting resources would be recommended.

 ![React App](images_for_readme/React_app.png)

 ## 🚀 Project Overview